yugokato/pytest-smoke/README.md

 =================== 7 passed, 24 deselected in 0.02s ===================
 ```

 > For any of the above examples, you can change the scope of `N` using the `--smoke-scope` option

+## Hooks

+The plugin provides the following hooks to customize or extend the plugin's capabilities:

+### `pytest_smoke_generate_group_id(item, scope)`
+This hook allows you to implement your own custom scopes for the `--scope-smoke` option, or overwrite the logic of the
+predefined scopes.
+Items with the same group ID are grouped together and are considered to be in the same scope,
+at which `N` is applied.
+Any custom values passed to the  `--smoke-scope` option must be handled in this hook.

+### `pytest_smoke_always_run(item, scope)`
+Return `True` for tests that will always be executed regardless of what options are specified.
+These items will be
+considered additional tests and will not be counted towards the calculation of `N`.

+### `pytest_smoke_exclude(item, scope)`
+Return `True` for tests that should not be selected.
+These items will not be included in the total number of tests to
+which `N`% is applied.
+An example use case is to prevent tests that are marked with `skip` and/or `xfail` from being
+selected.

+## INI Options

+You can overwrite the plugin's default values by setting the following options in a configuration
+file (pytest.ini, pyproject.toml, etc.).

+### `default_smoke_n`
+The default `N` value to be applied when not provided to a smoke option.
+Plugin default: `1`

+### `default_smoke_scope`
+The default smoke scope to be applied when not explicitly specified with the `--smoke-scope` option.
+Plugin default: `function`